Hacault14/DistributedProject/README.md

 ```
 mvn clean spring-boot:run
 ```
 By default, the application is listening on port: 8080, which you can reach URL http://localhost:8080.
-You can can change this in the application.properties file.
+You can change this in the application.properties file.
 ### Here's how you can run the project via a Jar file:
 To create the jar file use this command (uses maven wrapper):
 ```